_._ _,-'""`-._

 unshare(NEWIPC) ok

-And as a runner for arbitrary commands:
+and as a runner for arbitrary commands:

 np@host:~$ ./aa-rootns -- id